vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 ## Nightly Builds

 The three development branches (`master`, `dev`, and `next`) are automatically published to NPM at 1200 UTC under the [`@vuetify/nightly`](https://www.npmjs.com/package/@vuetify/nightly?activeTab=versions) namespace.
-They may be outdated or buggy and are therefore not officially supported and are only supplied for testing puposes.
+They may be outdated or buggy and are therefore not officially supported and are only supplied for testing purposes.
 These builds can be installed with a [package alias](https://docs.npmjs.com/cli/v8/commands/npm-install#:~:text=Install%20a%20package%20under%20a%20custom%20alias).

 | Branch name | Purpose          | package.json entry                         | Changelog                                                           |
 |-------------|------------------|--------------------------------------------|---------------------------------------------------------------------|